 Playing board games is a favorite pastime for many people.
 Aside from board games that we can play off-screen, in recent years, the trend of playing board games online has become widely popular.

-If you think that board games are a recent invention, then you were misinformed.
-Namely, the first board game was played in the prehistoric era, believe it or not.
+It is not quite known when the first board game was invented.
+What is known is that they are certainly not a recent invention.
+Namely, the oldest board games originate from ancient Egypt, China, Iran, and Iraq.
+The first board game was played in the prehistoric era, believe it or not.
 That game is presumed to have originated in Egypt, and then the second one was created in Iran five hundred years later.

-There is a piece of physical evidence that people have played a game called Liubo around 1500 B.C. in China.
+Even though it might not be among the oldest board games, the first one for which historians have found a piece of physical evidence is called Liubo.
+The game was played around 1500 B.C. in China.
 However, the exact rules of that game are unknown.
 Another game was played in Egypt during the Second Intermediate Period, and that is the African game Mancala.

 It is presumed that Senet was played around 3500 B.C. in Egypt.
 It resembles the modern-day game backgammon.
 Besides Egypt, people played backgammon around 3000 B.C. in Iran, too.